 Having 10GB should be fine over a month for general browsing and emails, but if you need to be on Facebook and want to stream high-data content, you’ll need to consider a plan with more data.

-Great mobile hotspot plans
+Mobile hotspot phone plans

 We’ve put together a great mix of phone plans you should consider if you’re going to be using your phone as a hotspot.
 These plans are data heavy, and are great if you’re going to be doing some high-data work.

-The following table shows selected published prepaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data, largest to smallest.
+The following table shows selected published postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.